URI Declaration Versus Use

 The URI declaration can be understood as stating:

 - a URI u;

 - a performative speech act, issued by the URI's owner or delegate,

 "If a resource r exists such that p(r) is true, then henceforth u denotes r.

 Otherwise, if no such resource exists, the URI declaration is

 expressed as an RDF graph, then conceptually a URI declaration creates

 graph, where p is the

-graph and u is its
+graph and the URI becomes its name.